esumiran/Cloud_Resume_Challenge/README.md

 # Cloud Resume Challenge
-This Repository contains the Code for my Resume hosted in Microsoft Azure
+This is the Cloud Resume Challeneg hosted in AWS